srbcheema1/Algo_Ds/README.md

  - binary search

 ### Sorting Algorithms

  - Bubble Sort
  - Selection Sort
+ - Insertion sort
- - insertion sort
+ - Merge sort
- - merge sort
+ - Quick sort
- - quick sort
+ - Radix sort
- - radix sort
+ - Bogo sort

 ### Shortest Path Algorithms

  - Dijkstra
  - Floyd Warshall

 ### Common Data Structures

  - heap
  - queue
  - stack
  - Array
  - Linked List

 ## Languages Used:

  - C++
  - python
  - Java
  - C
+ - More to come

 ## How to contribute:

+Please comment your code thoroughly as to make it possible for anyone understand.
+If possible, check your code using unit tests.
+Avoid at all cost bad implementation, make your code as clean as possible.
+After that, find the folder that fits the category of your code and submit a PR.
-Star this repo, if this will be handy for you.
+Star this repo if the info here is useful to you.